 - 3. A student may be exempted from studying the English language courses in the following cases: - The student is exempted from the courses ENG 097 and ENG 098 for programmes taught in English, and the course ENG 099 for programmes taught in Arabic if they have obtained (5) or higher in an IELTS test, or 450 and higher in a TOEFL test. - The English language placement test is conducted in the semester in which the student is admitted.
-If the student does not attend the test, they will be given a mark of 0, and will not be allowed to postpone the test for any reason or under any circumstances. - Students transferred from other universities will be exempted from the English language placement test if they have taken an equivalent English course in their previous university.
+If the student does not attend the test, he will be given a mark of 0, and will not be allowed to postpone the test for any reason or under any circumstances unless he gets an approval from the University Council. - Students transferred from other universities will be exempted from the English language placement test if they have taken an equivalent English course in their previous university.